 This part of the website is dedicated to my writing projects; providing information on the latest status of each book and more.
-In time I will add downloads including snippets and short stories.
-For now, click here to zoom down to the list of current stories being readied for publication, or continue reading for more about my writing.
+In time I will add more, including snippets.
+For now, click here to jump to the list of current stories being readied for publication, or scroll down for more about my writing.

 About my writing

 Is writing a balance?
-With my career involving number-crunching, facts, maps and science, it sometimes seems the imaginative output is the brain rebounding, like some giant elastic band.
+My career involves crunching of facts, maps and science, and it sometimes seems the imaginative output is just the brain rebounding, like some giant elastic band.
 But that’s not quite so; the desire to write has long been there, maturing and becoming something approaching professional as I read wider and wider from many different authors and genres, learning better how to convey my own worlds onto paper.

-Over the past few years, prompted by many friends, the realisation arose that maybe maybe I should start to do something with all this imagination, rather than letting it moulder in piles of A4; on old memory sticks; or in the little grey cells.
-Especially so given that I don’t just write, but edit, proofread and generally get the work into as good a shape as my biased eyes are capable of.
+Over the past few years, prompted by friends, the realisation arose that maybe maybe I should start to do something with all this imagination; rather than letting it moulder in piles of A4, on old memory sticks, or in the little grey cells.
+Especially so, given that I don’t just write, but edit, proofread and generally get the work into as good a shape as my own biased eyes are capable of.
 But more time passed before I plucked up the courage to begin sending out the first synopsis to agents who might be interested, and… Well, let’s see where the adventure leads.

 Do I see myself as the next J. K. Rowling or John Grisham?
 No, I have to be honest; of course I don’t.
-I certainly love to craft and tell stories, though, and believe there are readers who would find interest and inspiration in them.
+I certainly love to craft and tell stories, though, and I believe there are readers who will find interest and inspiration in them.
 I also believe – with the right marketing and editorial support – that the stories are viable publications.
-Furthermore, I think (thinks furiously) that I will go down the self-publishing route if needs be to achieve that.
-At which point this entire website will dramatically change, becoming much more flash with links to sales channels…!
+Furthermore, I think (thinks furiously) that if needs be I will go down the self-publishing route to achieve that.
+At which point this entire website will become much more flash, with links to sales channels…!

-The books underway are as follows, and more details of these will be added throughout the year.
-Check back to see what new developments are in store; even as I work my way through those listed below, more storylines are flowing in.
-Also check back to see if the status of each book has moved closer to publication!
+The books underway are as follows.
+Check back to see what new developments and changes are happening; even as I work my way through those listed below, more storylines are flowing in.
+And also check back to see if the status of each book has moved closer to publication!

 Status: All four books edited, looking for agent; blog here with more details